-Variety keeps school snacks going throughout the year and here are 10 more snack ideas perfect for preschool!
+Variety keeps school snacks going throughout the year and here are 10 more snack ideas perfect for school!
 Including a Homemade Fruit Leather you AND your kids will love.
-Back to School Snacks – Homemade Fruit Leather is low on sugar and high on flavour.
+Ideal snacks for kids that are low on sugar and high on flavour.

 I’m back with 10 more snack ideas perfect for school, including a fun and healthy Homemade Apple and Raspberry Fruit Leather.
+It’s a great snack for kids.
 These lasted all of about 2 days in our house, my kids inhaled them.

 The fruit leather recipe is originally from Leah Garrad-Cole‘s cookbook “It All Begins with Food” which is a great source for kid-friendly healthy recipes.
 It’s also fantastic resource for general food information (as I chatted about in this post).
 I had to tweak the instructions a bit to work with my oven (round one of the fruit leather went to the oven as I burnt it) so I added a couple of notes in the recipe card to help guide you towards success the first time around.

 Leah’s recipe is spot on for perfect some fruit leather nuances, like using a silicone mat and the ingredients.
 The apples and raspberries have just the right amount of natural sweetness and require no other ingredients.

 I paired the fruit leather with sliced cucumbers from Windset Farms for extra vitamins and a great way to get my kids daily intake of veggies up.
 If you remember from this Back to School Snack post, I love Windset’s pest management system that reduces the amount of pesticides sprayed on locally grown mini vegetables.